-Regency House Hotel offers many great amenities, such as high quality in comfort and service, but another of the things our regular visitors really love is the hotel’s great proximity to the cultural, arts, retail and dining treasures to be found in London’s beloved Covent Garden.
+Regency House Hotel offers many great amenities, such as high quality in comfort and service, but the things our regular visitors really love is the hotel’s great proximity to the cultural, arts, retail and dining treasures to be found in London’s beloved Covent Garden.

-Our popular hotel near Covent Garden is less than a mile away from the delights of this prime area for leisure, business and culture, which is an interesting walk of 15 minutes through London’s historical streets.
+Our popular hotel near Covent Garden is less than a mile away from the delights of this prime area for leisure, business and culture, which is an interesting walk of 15 minutes through London’s historic streets.
 The hotel’s most local underground station at Goodge Street on Tottenham Court Road is just a few steps away and from there Covent Garden is just a 2 minute journey on the Northern Line.

 Food & Drinks